tschomacker/generalizing-passages-identification-bert/README.md

 | **root_corpus**            | SITENT, MONACO                                                                                                                 | SITENT            |
 | **reflexive_ex_mk_binary** | 1 or 0, a flag that indicates whether the clause contains reflexivity                                                          | 0            |
 | **reflexive_ex_mk_multi**  | multi-hot vector for 'gi', 'comment', 'nfr_ex_mk'                                                                              | 010            |

+During the pre-processsing one document is split into multiple passage, and each passage into multiple clauses.
+The attributes of the tables are mostly equivvalent with the attributes defined in the clause-class: [src/preprocessing/models/clause.py](https://github.com/tschomacker/generalizing-passages-identification-bert/blob/main/src/preprocessing/models/clause.py)

 ## Cite Us
 License: [MIT License](LICENSE)